 Human beings have 46 chromosomes which is made up of 23 pairs.
 Out of which 44 are known as autosomes and numbered from 01 to 22 pair.
 Other two are called as sex chromosomes.
 Chromosomes and Genes are located in cell.
 Each Genes contain specific information known as genetic information; which is helpful to guide cell’s growth, development and health.
 Different cell have different functions so the genetic information in different cell varies.
 If this genes become faulty (Mutated ) then these genes send wrong information to cell which is resulted as either deranged function of cell or cell behave abnormally.
 Genes provides this genetic information and cells build different PROTEINS according the genetic information.

 In harlequin ichthyosis ABCA12 genes get affected and provide wrong information to cell.
 Basic function of ABCA12 genes is to provide genetic information to build ABCA proteins which plays an important role in transporting lipids (fats) in the cell of outermost layer of skin which is also called as EPIDERMIS.
 When transportation of these Fats in skin cell reduces or stops completely; epidermis of skin develops poorly in new born and skin could not able to perform its basic protective function.
 Affected skin could not able to prevent fluid loss and infections.
-Also causes to become scaly, dry, diamond shaped patches of skin divided by deep red painful fissures.
+Also causes to become scaly, dry, diamond shaped patches of skin divided by deep red painful fissures, sometime it may be more painful than toothache.
 Mutation of ABCA12 genes also causes another clinical condition called as lamellar ichthyosis which is less severe condition that harlequin ichthyosis.

 Sign & Symptoms of harlequin Ichthyosis –